Skip to main content

 2. Ghrelin Receptor Agonists (GHRPs) ∞ Ipamorelin and MK-677 belong to this class.
 They act on the growth hormone secretagogue receptor (GHS-R1a), which is distinct from the GHRH receptor.
 GHS-R1a is expressed in the pituitary and hypothalamus, and its activation leads to GH release, primarily by suppressing somatostatin and enhancing GHRH’s action.
 A key characteristic of selective GHRPs like Ipamorelin is their ability to stimulate GH release with minimal impact on cortisol or prolactin, which differentiates them from earlier, less selective GHRPs.
 MK-677, being orally active, offers a convenient administration route while consistently elevating GH and IGF-1 levels.

 The physiological advantage of GHS over exogenous GH administration lies in their ability to preserve the pulsatile nature of GH release and the negative feedback mechanisms of the HPS axis.
-This means the body retains some control over GH levels, potentially reducing the risk of supraphysiological concentrations and associated seen with direct GH replacement.
+This means the body retains some control over GH levels, potentially reducing the risk of supraphysiological concentrations and associated side effects seen with direct GH replacement.

 Metabolic Outcomes and Clinical Evidence